Sorry, the fields marked in red need your attention, please fix them to continue.

 Bali is not entirely about beaches.
 It is also about cultural sights like museums and galleries.
 The Agung Rai Museum of Art (ARMA) is the place to go to explore the creative arts of Bali- it features Balinese architecture.
 Its creativity is heightened by its location- it is set amidst tropical gardens.
 The museum also hosts gamelan orchestras, woodcarvings, dance performances, history and indigenous fabrics.

 One of the things to do in Bali is watch performances of Balinese dance forms such as Legong, Topeng, Kecak and Barong.
 These performances happen in multiple venues, one of which is the Ubud Palace where Balinese girls, dressed in traditional attire, dance to recite Hindu epics like Ramayana and Mahabharata.

 It is often said that the best way to explore a region is to explore its culture through its people.
 We agree with this, completely.
 And, what better way to explore a place’s culture than through its artists?
 Bali offers you trips and visits to its artisans’ villages where you can interact with and learn from the artisan’s crafts of great varieties.
 Celuk village is known for its silversmiths- here, you can not only shop for high-quality silver jewellery, but can also learn how to craft them.
 Batuan village in Ubud is another artisan village.
 This one is famous for traditional Balinese paintings.
 Here, you can get hands-on lessons on traditional Balinese art, wood carving and dancing.

 Step out of your geographical boundaries and into this diverse land of relaxation, exploration and fun!
-Book your trip to Bali through Thomas Cook India now, and give us the chance to make this vacation the vacation of your dreams!
+Book your trip to Bali with offer through Thomas Cook India now, and give us the chance to make this vacation the vacation of your dreams!